sadindore90/blog-website/README.md

 2. Open `index.html` in your browser.

-> No build tools or backend required—it's a static website.
+> No build tools or backend required, it's a static website.

----

-## 📄 License

-This project is licensed under the [MIT License](LICENSE).

 ---